SUI-Components/sui-components/components/abtesting/toggle/README.md

-# react-ab-testing-toggle
+# @s-ui/abtesting-toggle
-> Wraps a set of components and shows the one corresponding to `variation` key.
+> A React component that wraps a set of components and renders the one corresponding to `variation` key.

 ```html